October 20, 2020

 Would you call yourself a “Sleep Champion?”
 Whether you are still constantly training or dialing down your activity levels these days, sleep is crucial in restoring your physical condition and optimizing mental health.
 During your time off the ice, get lots of sleep, but first watch this Team USA video on the importance of sleep.

 Now is the time to grow your physical literacy and to help your friends and family do the same.
 There is no time like the present to focus on your ability, competence and desire to be active for life.
 Learn more about physical literacy and athletic excellence with these resources from USA Hockey – American Developmental Model.

-To learn more about the history of baseball, visit the Woodlawn Manor Cultural Park Facebook page.
+To learn more about how the Palmers prepared for the winter season, visit the Woodlawn Manor Cultural Park Facebook page.